Dvaara/demonstration/README.md

 ![spiffe-tomcat-demo](spiffe-oauth.png)

-Tomcats have a connector configured to listen on port 8443, to connect with mTLS, using the custom KeyStoreType `Spiffe`.
+WSO2 IS has a connector configured to listen on port 9443, to connect with mTLS, using the custom KeyStoreType `Spiffe`.
 That KeyStore connects with the Workload API to receive automatically the SVID updates that are used during the handshake when establishing a TLS connection.
 It also validates the Peer's SPIFFE ID.